SoftInstigate/restheart-website/docs/get-up-and-running.md

 18:14:59.101 [main] INFO  c.s.restheart.Bootstrapper - RESTHeart started **********************************************
 {% endhighlight %}

-We'll now use the [HAL](http://stateless.co/hal_specification.html) format and the embedded [HAL browser](https://github.com/mikekelly/hal-browser) to check that everythig is fine.
+We'll now use the [HAL](http://stateless.co/hal_specification.html) format and the embedded [HAL browser](https://github.com/mikekelly/hal-browser) to check that everything is fine.
 The HAL browser allows you to surf the DATA API with your regular Web browser.

 [HAL](http://stateless.co/hal_specification.html) is a simple format that gives a consistent and easy way to hyperlink between resources in your API. _Adopting HAL will make your API explorable, and its documentation easily discoverable from within the API itself.
 In short, it will make your API easier to work with and therefore more attractive to client developers.
 APIs that adopt HAL can be easily served and consumed using open source libraries available for most major programming languages.
 It's also simple enough that you can just deal with it as you would any other JSON_.
 {: .bs-callout.bs-callout-info}